OUR EXPERTISES > CORPORATE

-- Innovative products and processes, including some of the aspects of our business Know How and even well established and innovative protocols (through patents and utility models).
-Over the years, and specially in a digital economy, there has been an increasing interest in protecting a myriad of processes and models.
-It is worth noticing that around 95% of the world’s utility model applications are filed in China, totalling more than 50% of the number of utility patent applications filed worldwide as reported by WIPO;
+- Innovative products and processes, including some of the aspects of our business Know- How and even well established and innovative protocols (through patents and utility models).
+Over the years, and especially in a digital economy, there has been an increased interest in protecting a myriad of processes and models.
+It is worth noting that around 95% of the world’s utility model applications are filed in China, totalling more than 50% of the number of utility patent applications filed worldwide as reported by WIPO;

-- Cultural, artistic and literary works including, in most countries, also for computer software and compilation of data (through copyright and related rights protection).
+- Cultural, artistic and literary works including, in most countries, computer software and compilation of data (through copyright and related rights protection).
 One of the areas where we have been involved is in the discussion of some forms of Yoga and copyrights.
-For an interesting discussion on this matter please read “Can a sequence of movements such as yoga poses or dance steps be copyrighted?”;

-- t is important to pay special attention to the Domain name disputes, arising largely from the practice of cybersquatting, which involves the pre-emptive registration of trademarks by third parties as domain names.
+- Domain name disputes, arising largely from the practice of cybersquatting, which involves the pre-emptive registration of trademarks by third parties as domain names.
 Cybersquatters exploit the first-come, first-served nature of the domain name registration system to register names of trademarks, famous people or businesses with which they have no connection.

-- Microchips through protection of layout-designs or topographies of integrated circuits;
+- Microchips through the protection of layout-designs or topographies of integrated circuits;

 - Denominations for goods of a given quality or reputation attributable to the geographical origin (through protection of geographical indication) as it has been done profusely with many foods and wines in Spain, as it was done by the Sherry county in Andalucia; and